dotnet/dotNext/README.md

 * [NuGet Packages](https://www.nuget.org/profiles/rvsakno)

 # What's new
-Release Date: 10-21-2021
+Release Date: 11-10-2021

-.NEXT 4.0 beta is out!
+.NEXT 4.0 Release Candidate is out!
 Its primary focus is .NET 6 support as well as some other key features:
 * Native support of [C# 10 Interpolated Strings](https://devblogs.microsoft.com/dotnet/string-interpolation-in-c-10-and-net-6/) across various buffer types, streams and other I/O enhancements.
 String building and string encoding/decoding with zero allocation overhead is now a reality
 * All asynchronous locks do not allocate [tasks](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task) anymore in case of lock contention.
 Instead, they are moved to [ValueTask](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.valuetask) pooling
 * `ValueTaskCompletionSource` and `ValueTaskCompletionSource<T>` classes are stabilized and used as a core of [ValueTask](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.valuetask) pooling